scrapfly/fingerprint-generator/README.md

 Parameters:
-    target (str): Target node to query possible values for flatten (bool, optional): Whether to flatten the output array sort (bool, optional): Whether to sort the output arrays
+    target (str): Target node to query possible values for flatten (bool, optional): Whether to flatten the output dictionary sort (bool, optional): Whether to sort the output arrays
 ```
 </details>